sunnyfloyd/master-notes/python/django/django.md

 - `QuerySet.values` - extracts QuerySet data in form of a dictionary

+##### OutRef

+- Use `OuterRef` when a queryset in a `Subquery` needs to refer to a field from the outer query or its transform.
+It acts like an [`F`](https://docs.djangoproject.com/en/4.0/ref/models/expressions/#django.db.models.F "django.db.models.F") expression except that the check to see if it refers to a valid field isn’t made until the outer queryset is resolved.

 ### Optimizing QuerySets that Involve Related Objects

 #### select_related